borhanreo/PyTorch_Install/README.md

-# Install pytorch on Ubuntu Anaconda
+# Install pytorch on Ubuntu with Anaconda environment
  I used Ubuntu 18.04
 # Step 1.1 Need to install anaconda
 [Download Anaconda for ubuntu](https://www.anaconda.com/download/)